ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

-By defining a variable with our operation we now can pass in arguments into our operation.
+By defining a variable with our operation we now can pass in arguments.
+This makes our operation re-usable and a good interface with the server.
+GraphQL servers can pre-compile and optimize those parametrized query documents.

 ```csharp
 public interface IStarWarsClient